Kylie Jenner reveals what he eats every day, and it seems that it is not at all healthy

-Kylie Jenner has revealed in a video for the magazine Harper’s Bazaar everything that you eat every day, and crashed into the the internet.
+Kylie Jenner has revealed in a video for the magazine Harper’s Bazaar what she eats every day, and crashed into the the internet.

 Breakfast in the morning